partykit/sketch-polls/README.md

 This component was created during [Matt](https://interconnected.org)'s summer 2023 residency.
 The purpose is to experiment with multiplayer interactions, and simultaneously see what PartyKit can do.
 It's called a sketch because it's lightweight and quick, and because we learn something in making it.

-## What you'll find here
+## Usage

-The web component allows you to create a live poll straight from HTML.
+The web component allows you to create a live poll straight from HTML, from otherwise static websites.
 You import the component, and give it a question and some options.

 ![image](/assets/source.png)

 You also have to provide a host.
 That's where your PartyKit back-end will run.
-You can use a dev server: leave the host as `127.0.0.1:1999` and, from this repo, run:

-`npx partykit dev`
+See below.

 The poll comes to life and looks like this: